 Another problem with having these special “treat” days is that you start thinking of this bad food as a reward .
 Answer me this: since when have obesity and diabetes been a reward for someone?

 If we go back to the idea you should treat sugar as an addiction.
-Can you imagine an alcoholic with a vodka bottle in the house, “rewarding” himself every week with a few shots if he’s behaved.
+Can you imagine an alcoholic with a vodka bottle in the house, “rewarding” themself every week with a few shots if they’ve behaved.
 It sounds ridiculous in that context but that’s exactly what you’re doing with sugar.

 Step Five – Know Your Enemy

 How has our society managed to get to the point where we view unhealthy food as a reward?
 I’ll tell you.